How to Install .NET Core SDK on Fedora Linux

 dotnet --list-sdks

-This will display all the .NET Core SDK versions installed on your machine and their paths.
+This provides a comprehensive list of all the .NET SDK versions available on your system.

 dotnet --list-runtimes